lit-lang/lit/docs/v1.0/syntax.md

 ## Variables

-In version 1.0, LIT will require the keyword `let` for declaring variables.
+In version 1.0, Lit will require the keyword `let` for declaring variables.

 ```ruby
 let a = 1;